-- (1) This charge applies to vacant rateable land categorised for rating purposes as Residential or Farmland and situated within the rural area in which a Rural Domestic Waste Management Service is able to be provided - (2) Each habitable premise is entitled to one approved mobile waste bin service per week and one fortnightly collection of recyclable material for each Rural Domestic Waste Management Service Charge.
+- (1) This charge applies to vacant rateable land categorised for rating purposes as Residential or Farmland and situated within the rural area in which a Rural Domestic Waste Management Service is available. - (2) Each habitable premises is entitled to one approved mobile waste bin service per week and one fortnightly collection of recyclable material for each Rural Domestic Waste Management Service Charge.